sergei-nntu/orb/docs/orb/launch.md

-# Installation, Configuration, and Launch
-There are three methods for installing, configuring, and launching the orb infrastructure:

-1. Docker (docker compose)
-2. Web interface (orb)
-3. Full environment (orb, orm, orm-ros)

-# Docker

 # Web interface (orb)
 For this project, ensure that you download and install Node.js version 20 or later from the official Node.js website.